Transient Detection in Radio Astronomy Search Data

 - Make the Docker container publicly available and document the pipeline to be installed on it.

-- Perform a production run on 10s of TBs of raw search data.
+- Perform a production run on 10s of TBs of raw search data with cross federation resources and NSF Jetstream if allocation available.